Fabbricatore/NN/index.md

 ## How to save the gradient and optimize learning with Replicas

+One of the main difficulties encountered in the learning of a deep neural network is the so called "Vanishing Gradient" problem.

 You can use the [editor on GitHub](https://github.com/Fabbricatore/NN/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.